 In my previous life before kids, I was a communications and marketing professional who was known for taking charge and being independent.
 Then after having kids, my immediate job was not just mom, but health advocate mom.
 I had to become an expert on all things healthy and had to do it all in uncharted territory before Whole Foods Market was mainstream.
 Then Lyme hit for me and we had a name for what had been plaguing the kids for years.
-So now, I'm an expert at cooking from scratch gluten free, organic and healthy.
+So now, I'm an expert at cooking from scratch, gluten-free, organic and healthy.
 My talent is recovering my kids health and helping my family become fully functional and live again.
-Oh, and being a fierce momma bear.
+Oh, and being a fierce mama bear.

 My passion has become helping others heal and sharing hope.
 Fighting Lyme disease, we all know is uncharted territory with new treatments and information coming out all the time.
 I don't want anyone else to have to suffer with no answers.
 Even more than that, though, I don't want anyone fighting this terrible illness without hope.
-My belief in God and His faithfulness gave me hope.
+My belief in God and his faithfulness gave me hope.
 That hope was the only anchor I could hold onto to get up each day and continue to fight.
 Battling Lyme's darkest days, months and years require hope with a capital H. The battle was God’s not mine alone.
-He gave me the strength and He healed.
+He gave me the strength and he healed.

 What was your lowest point and how did you find your way out of it?

 Before I had CCSVI surgery on my jugular veins, my lyme treatment was touch and go.
 The amount of intense pain I had against my heart and in my cranium was unbearable.
 Add that to my other varied symptoms and I just never slept and spent many nights thinking morning would never come or that my kids would find me dead in bed when they woke up.
-It was in those dark long nights that God spoke to me, comforted me and gave me Hope.
+It was in those dark long nights that God spoke to me, comforted me and gave me hope.
 There have been many moments, nights and weeks I which I felt impending darkness over issues with my kids also.
 I claimed the promises of God.
 I asked for strength.
 I asked for wisdom and guidance.
 I asked for provision.
-His answers were not always what I envisioned, but He answered each one.
+His answers were not always what I envisioned, but he answered each one.
 When I couldn't pray I asked others to.
 When I had no strength left I played praise music.
-When I thought hope was lost, God actually said, "while you're awake, let's pray for others," and so I did.
+When I thought hope was lost, God actually said, "While you're awake, let's pray for others," and so I did.
 One small step at a time, one day at a time with my head down and focused on Jesus and getting well.